mulka/ploverwiki/Dictionary-Format.md

 **Suggested stroke:** `HRO*ERD` (lowered)

+### Canceling formatting of next word

+In order to cancel formatting of the next word use empty definition.

+- `{}`

+Using `{}` in front of a arrow key commands, as in `{}{#Left}`, is useful if the arrow key commands are used to move cursor to edit text.
+Canceling formatting actions for cursor movement prevents Plover for instance capitalizing words in middle of a sentence if cursor is moved back when the last stroke, such as `{.}`, includes action to capitalize next word.

 ## Undoable Line Breaks and Tabs

 When you use [commands and keyboard shortcuts](#commands-and-keyboard-shortcuts), the asterisk/undo command on Plover will not have any effect.
 This is a limitation imposed by the fact that most commands will not have a meaningful undo: for example, you wouldn't "undo" a "copy" command.
 For this reason, `{#return}` and `{#tab}` don't work how many users would expect.